Bacopa monnieri: Ecology

 It used to be found growing wild in freshwater swamps of Singapore and nearby regions known as beremi.

 Research and regulation

-Bacopa monnieri is used in Ayurvedic traditional medicine to improve memory and to treat various ailments.
-Reviews of preliminary research found that Bacopa monnieri may improve cognition, although the effect was measurable only after several weeks of use.
+Bacopa monnieri is used in Ayurvedic traditional medicine in the belief it may improve memory and various ailments.
+There is no good evidence that it improves cognitive performance and memory, while its safety and effectiveness remain uncertain.

-In 2019, the FDA issued warning letters to manufacturers of dietary supplements containing Bacopa monnieri that advertised health claims for treating or preventing stomach disease, Alzheimer's disease, hypoglycemia, blood pressure, and anxiety were unproven and illegal.
-The FDA stated that Bacopa monnieri products have not been approved for these or any medical purposes.
+In 2019, the FDA issued warning letters to manufacturers of dietary supplements containing B. monnieri that advertised health claims for treating or preventing stomach disease, Alzheimer's disease, hypoglycemia, blood pressure, and anxiety were unproven and illegal.
+The FDA stated that no B. monnieri products have been approved for medical purposes.

 Adverse effects

-The most commonly reported adverse effects of Bacopa monnieri in humans are nausea, increased intestinal motility, and gastrointestinal upset.
+The most commonly reported adverse effects of B. monnieri in humans are nausea, increased intestinal motility, and gastrointestinal upset.